 - It’s not designed to introduce people who don’t know each other.

 A WhatsApp group text is great for family or friends, but as a Facebook Group alternative, it’s hard to see how it works.

 Facebook Groups Alternative #3: Mighty Networks

-The newest Facebook Groups alternative is a Mighty Network, an online community platform that comes the closest to offering everything you get with a Facebook Group but under your own brand (including an option to get your own branded native mobile apps).
+Another Facebook Groups alternative is Mighty Networks, an online community platform that comes the closest to offering everything you get with a Facebook Group but under your own brand (including an option to get your own branded native mobile apps).

 - You can offer a Mighty Network under your own brand.